 If you are anything like me, you don’t own a boat.
-This is a normal aggravation for many of us shore anglers.
+This is a normal aggravation for many of us stuck shore fishing.
 It’s such an aggravation for me that I listen to Chris Jansen’s “Buy Me a Boat” every day I head to the lake.
 Shore fishing for the boatless angler can be difficult, but boats are not needed to catch trophies.
 Does it make it easier?
 Yes, but I have caught my fair share of keepers, and it is easier than you think.

 Nobody Likes a Surprise